luismcsoul/the-sustainable-republic/README.md

 ## INTRODUCTION: "ESCAPE ROUTES"

-1. Block and Chain are words loaded with slavery connotations as in the 'striatted' agricultural/mining landfield/squarified urban aglomeration/barcoding/jailing.
+1. Block and Chain are words loaded with slavery connotations: agricultural/mining landfield/squarified urban aglomeration/barcoding/jailing (see the essay 'the smooth and the striated').

-2. Currently the term refers to ledgers for transactions within a mass datification process: absolutely everything including volume of air inhaled and all sort of medical, intelectual, productivity variables correlated to enviromental, cultural and dietary factors are being milked/to/exhaustion in order to amplify generational priviledges of the ultra high-net-worth individuals.
+2. Currently the term refers to ledgers for transactions within a mass datification process: absolutely all sort of medical, intelectual, productivity variables correlated to enviromental, cultural and dietary factors are being milked/to/exhaustion in order to amplify generational priviledges of the ultra high-net-worth individuals.

-3. A sort of parent ledger would be needed to register all the data since confirmed pregnacy until legal/biological death (disposition of the corpse and distribution of the belongings of the person who just passed).
+3. A parent ledger is being deployed  by mega tech corporations in order to register all the data since confirmed pregnacy until legal/biological death (disposition of the corpse and distribution of the belongings of the person who just passed).

 4. This is a template for a dystopian control system based on algorithms.

-5. The idea is to signal escape routes to the ongoing/natural corporative/monopolistic tendencies.
+5. The idea is to signal escape routes to ongoing/natural corporative/monopolistic tendencies: an algorithm against the algorithm.
 -
 .
 ## FIRST PART: "EVERY COUNTRY ON THE PLANET WORKS AS A LABORATORY FARM"